Which file from the virtual machine directory contains the suspended virtual machine's memory contents?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-The file that contains the suspended virtual machine's memory contents is the .vmss file.
-When a virtual machine is suspended, its current state, including all memory contents, is saved to this file.
-This allows the virtual machine to be resumed later without losing any data or the state of operations at the time of suspension.
+The file that contains the suspended virtual machine's memory contents is the one with the extension .vmss.
+When a virtual machine is suspended, its current state, including the contents of its memory, is saved to this file.
+This allows the virtual machine to preserve its execution context and state so that it can be resumed later exactly where it left off.

 Subscribe